azumafuji/kimsellis-com/content/en/home/classes.md

 ### Yoga at the Hogarth Community Center
-**_All face to face classes will resume when possible.
+**_Classes will resume September 2021.
 Please check back for further updates._**

 We've moved inside the large spaces at the Hogarth Community Center to continue our yoga practice in the safest way we can.
-It's £10 per class and you can book in advanced.
 [Hogarth Community Centre](https://hogarthtrust.org.uk)

 **Tuesday Slow Vinyasa Flow** {{< button href="https://kim-sellis-yoga.reservie.net/checkout/event/djEsMjIyLDUyMTEsMA==" >}}Book Now{{< /button>}}